 Hi, I’m Alex, and “In A Woodbury Minute,” I’ll take you on a brief guided tour of our community here in the Hudson Valley.
 These five-minute videos cover aspects of history in the town of Woodbury, New York: the gateway to Orange County.
 Sit back and relax as we tour some local, under-appreciated landmarks.

 A subscriber asked how I was able to superimpose myself within a photograph of the Central Valley railroad station.
-Watch as we go behind the scenes to discuss how I use my green screen as a special effect to make discussions of local history more educational and entertaining in Episode Six of “In A Woodbury Minute: Behind the Scene”.
+Watch as we go behind the scenes to discuss how I use my green screen as a special effect to make discussions of local history more educational and entertaining in Episode Six: Behind the Scenes with Green Screens.
 I enjoy reading your comments and feedback, so make sure to like this video and subscribe for more tours of our local history!

 Spanning nearly two hundred years, the hamlets of Woodbury Falls, Highland Mills, Central Valley, and Twin Lakes (also known as Baileytown which is now part of Harriman State Park) all have a long, interesting, and at times, confusing history.
 Each had its own one-room schoolhouses that would either grow or later merge with other hamlets.
-Learn how it all began in this Episode Four of “In A Woodbury Minute.”
+Learn how it all began in this Episode Four: Our Public Schools.

 In Episode Three of “In A Woodbury Minute,” I explore some remnants of our disappearing history.
 These are only two of a growing list of relics that have been lost to time and their historical impacts, both locally and regionally, are astounding.

 In Episode Two of “In A Woodbury Minute,” I share a little-known fact about a very special resident who at one time had more patents than Thomas Edison, and if you ever held an electric circular saw or read under a fluorescent light, you already know about his work.